Cart 0

 CREATIVE TEAM

-Saki Kawamura- she,her,hers- (director) is a NYC-based theatre/film director originally from Japan.
+Saki Kawamura (Director) (she/her/hers) is a NYC-based theatre/film director originally from Japan.
+She is a current Directing Fellow at Roundabout Theatre Company.
 As an immigrant artist, Saki is interested in challenging notions of traditional American theatre by combining non-traditional theatrical elements including butoh dance, visual arts, different languages, and devising.
 She aims to create theatrical experiences which will build bridges across cultures.
 Recent directing credit includes: Alice by Heart (Trevor Day School), ICEBERG (Ren Gyo Soh), The Sugar Plant, Everest (Chain Theatre), Grown-ups, and The Giving Tree (Unfix NYC).
 Associate/Assistant credit includes: The Counter (Off-Broadway), The Cher Show (1st National Tour), JOY: A NEW MUSICAL (George Street Playhouse), Clue (Paper Mill Playhouse, 1st National Tour), Mystic Pizza (Ogunquit Playhouse) and many more.
 Saki is currently the Associate Artistic Director of Ren Gyo Soh, an award-winning butoh theatre company in NYC.
 MFA Directing at Actors Studio Drama School at Pace University.
 A member of Roundabout Directors Group Cohort 5. www.sakikawamura.com

-Sarah Daniel (stage manager/ she/her/hers) is a second-year MFA stage management student at Columbia University.
+Sarah Daniel (Production Stage Manager (she/her/hers) Sarah Daniel is a second-year MFA stage management student at Columbia University.
 Previous credits include Idaho Shakespeare Festival: A Midsummer Night’s Dream, Natasha, Pierre & The Great Comet of 1812 (PA); Columbia University: Passion Play, Small Tragedy (ASM), On Secrets, Lia Del Mar (PSM); Keegan Theatre: Shakespeare in Love (ASM), Marjorie is Dead (PSM); Cleveland Symphony Orchestra: The Sound of Music (ASM); Beck Center for the Arts: Ghost (ASM); Baldwin Wallace University: The Wild Party (ASM), Fyoo Zh En '21: FLOOD CITY (PSM), The Modern Prometheus (PSM), Muses Anonymous (PSM), Natural Shocks (PSM), Uncle Vanya (ASM), Pelléas + Melisande (ASM), and Testing Ground (ASM).
 Up next, catch her in her hometown of Washington, DC as the PSM for the DC premiere of Apropos of Nothing at Keegan Theatre.
 Passionate about all things outdoors, she hopes to find lots of outdoor productions in her future and work towards greener industry practices.
-Many thanks to her family, friends, and cohort!
+Many thanks to her family, friends, and cohort! https://smsarahdaniel.wixsite.com/sarah-daniel

 Lana Boy (she/her, set design) Lana Boy is an award winning production designer who has worked around the world and is recognized by the Emmy’s and Vimeo Staff Pick.
 She started off in conceptualizing sets for theatre, musicals & festivals in Paris, Thailand & NYC.
 After growing up in Bangkok, she moved to New York and began designing for theatre, narrative, fashion, music videos & commercials.
 She specializes in world building, stop motion, fashion & of course, clouds.